Free Consultation

 • Medical expenses for any treatments, hospitalizations, medications, and other care that the deceased received for the accident prior to death

-• Life insurance benefits, medical benefits, and other benefits that the deceased could have provided to his or her family if death did not occur
+• Life insurance benefits, medical benefits, and other benefits that the deceased could have provided to his or her family if death had not occurred

 The Colorado Wrongful Death Act does not put a cap on tangible economic damages.
 Non-economic damages are subject to a cap of approximately $468,000 after inflation.
 However, the courts will not award punitive damages for negligent or reckless behavior in wrongful death cases.